About Kirimana

 Kirimana is te reo Māori for contract.
 Two words sit inside it:

-That’s the brand.
-It’s also the architecture.
+It’s also the architecture: Kiri (named for kiri, surface, the part you talk to) builds the bond between business and IT; Kirimana keeps the contract that records it.
 Every contract names a human.
 Every classification gates an AI call.
 Every redaction is audited.
 Every dispatch is signed.
 Two manas, on the line, together.

 Borrowing with respect